-Low bone mass may manifest as stress fractures, or full fractures (e.g. in a long bone such as the tibia or fibula, or as a compression fracture in the spine).
-While some stress fractures are secondary to overuse and sports technique (such as an uneven running gait), they often are early signs of low bone density.
-Other low bone mass risks include a history of malabsorption (e.g. Crohn's disease, ulcerative colitis, celiac disease), low calcium and/or vitamin D intake, excessive alcohol consumption, steroid use, and those with either or both of the other two aspects of the Triad.
+Low bone mass may manifest as stress fractures or full fractures (e.g., in a long bone such as the tibia or fibula or as a compression fracture in the spine).
+Some stress fractures are secondary to overuse and sports technique (such as an uneven running gait), while others, such as lumbar and femoral stress fractures, are highly correlated with disordered eating.
+Fractures are often early signs of low bone density.
+Other low bone mass risks include a history of malabsorption (e.g., Crohn's disease, ulcerative colitis, celiac disease), low calcium and/or vitamin D intake, excessive alcohol consumption, steroid use, and those with either or both of the other two aspects of the Triad.
 Low bone density can be detected by a dual x-ray absorptiometry (DXA) scan.